 Salads are where I have excelled as a mad scientist, concocting creative culinary delights.
 I use chicken, turkey, or tuna, to be on the healthy side, but instead or blasting it with the fat-loaded mayo, try plain yogurt, a dash of olive oil, fruit, egg whites, tofu, veggies, nuts or seeds, spices (cayenne is my favorite), or a dash of milk if it is dry.

 Marinades are a great way to enhance the taste of various meats, especially the dry ol’ chicken breast.
 Combinations of olive oil, balsamic vinegar, low fat dressings, juices, sauces (soy, Worcestershire, etc.), mustards, and spices are is just a sampling of the limitless possibilities in creating something unique and creative.

-If you’re totally stuck and not feeling the do-it-yourself urges, try the wonderful recipes from Jungle Jim’s we now feature.
 But the bottom line is: break away from the predictable Lean Cuisines and take a creative culinary adventure with a little experimentation.
 Expanding your dietary horizon is a great way to avoid the boredom that causes you to stray into the forbidden fat-laden, butt widening, unhealthy food choices.